 4. PetSafe Easy Walk No-Pull Harness

-This harness uses a lightweight, minimal-coverage design that sits comfortably on your dog without feeling bulky.
-It's made for everyday use, especially for dogs that pull, and features a front leash attachment to encourage gentle guidance.
-Quick-snap straps make it simple to fit and remove, making it practical for busy routines.
+This harness uses a lightweight, minimal-coverage design that feels comfortable without adding bulk.
+It's well-suited for daily walks, especially for dogs that tend to pull, and features a front leash attachment for gentle guidance.
+Quick-snap straps make it easy to put on and remove, fitting into busy routines.

 What We Like: